Import Zenrin Japan Map API 3.0 (Itsumo NAVI API 3.0) into Driving Scenario

 The number of roads you select has a direct effect on app performance.
 Select the fewest roads that you need to create your driving scenario.

 With the roads nearest to the route still selected, click Import.
 The app imports the Zenrin Japan Map API 3.0 (Itsumo NAVI API 3.0) data and generates a road network.

 To maintain the same alignment with the geographic map display, the X-axis of the Scenario Canvas is on the bottom and the Y-axis is on the left.
 In driving scenarios that are not imported from maps, the X-axis is on the left and the Y-axis is on the bottom.
 This alignment is consistent with the Automated Driving Toolbox™ world coordinate system.

 The origin of the scenario corresponds to the geographic reference point and is the first point specified in the driving route.
 Even if you select roads from the end of a driving route, the origin is still anchored to this first point.
 If you specified a single geographic point by using the Input Coordinates option, then the origin is that point.

 By default, road interactions are disabled.
 Disabled road interactions prevent you from accidentally modifying the network and reduces visual clutter by hiding the road centers.
 If you want to modify the roads, in the bottom-left corner of the Scenario Canvas, click the Configure the Scenario Canvas button .
 Then, select Enable road interactions.

 In some cases, the app is unable to import all selected roads.
-This issue can occur if the curvature of the road is too sharp for the app to render it properly.
-In these cases, the app pauses the import, and the dialog box highlights the nonimportable roads in red.
+The app pauses the import, and the dialog box highlights the nonimportable roads in red.
 To continue importing all other selected roads, click Continue.